yanisvdc/cramR/README.md

 ---

-## 📚 What is CRAM?
+## 📚 What is Cram?

-The **CRAM method** is a powerful approach for **simultaneously learning and evaluating decision rules**—such as individualized treatment rules (ITRs)—from data.
+The **Cram method** is a powerful approach for **simultaneously learning and evaluating decision rules**—such as individualized treatment rules (ITRs)—from data.
 It is particularly relevant in high-stakes applications where decisions must be both personalized and statistically reliable.

 Common examples include: